purplelord2003/Nand-To-Tetris/README.md

 # Nand-To-Tetris

 ### An online course offered by the University of Jerusalem that allows the building of a computer from the very basic logic gates.
-This file contains the descriptions of the work done during each project.
+This repository contains the work done during each project.

 ## Overview of each project